 - the vulnerability of the Complainant

-- whether the discrimination happened on one occasion or over a long period of time
+- whether the discrimination happened one time or over a long period of time

 What are special damages?

 Special damages are intended to compensate you for money that you have lost or been forced to spend because of the discrimination or harassment (out-of-pocket expenses).
 You will need to provide receipts to prove your claim.

 What are public interest remedies?